 If you'd like an opportunity to visit Sandringham House, and Oxburgh Hall, then Explore Norfolk UK organises the "Ice Age to Royalty" walking holiday package specifically designed to take in both these wonderful houses, as well as having a walking holiday too.

 There are herbaceous borders galore with most of the plants well named, with wonderful flowers and roses and a large figure of “John Chinaman” at the end.
 If you want to know more about John Chinaman, you’ll have to go and visit!

 The North Garden sits next to the Pleached Lime Avenue, close to the house.

 Every year the estate holds the Sandringham Flower Show, where HRH Prince Charles and the Duchess of Cornwall attend.
 This will give you another chance to walk around the grounds, gain inspiration from many of the garden designs and have a great day out in these fabulous surroundings.

-The Museum is free to enter once you are inside the grounds of Sandringham.
 It’s housed in the old carriage and stable blocks (very much like Houghton Hall and Holkham Hall) and is full of royal history, lots of carriages and cars which have been used by the royals, presents given from foreign dignatories to the Royal Family over the years, the infamous fire engine which was a very popular picture in the press with the Princess of Wales watching Prince William and Prince Harry clamber all over it with the gold helmets, and much more.

 Continuing on the Royal theme, once you've finished your visit at Sandringham House, you could then pop along to the next door village of Wolferton and have a peek at the wonderfully preserved and restored Wolferton Royal Station.
 This is definitely one of Norfolk's hidden gems.